-2.Virginia Waterleaf (Hydrophyllum virginianum)–-beautiful leaves and lovely fluffy white or pink blooms in the spring, providing early nectar.
+2.Virginia Waterleaf (Hydrophyllum virginianum): Beautiful leaves and lovely fluffy white or pink blooms in the spring, providing early nectar.
 Will slowly spread through seeding itself, which you will probably welcome.
 Consider it an edible ground cover as long as your soil has been checked for lead.
 It is pretty tough–have seen it in the lawns at Morton Arboretum.
 Called Waterleaf because of the spots that resemble watermarks on a table.

-4.Wild Columbine (Aquilegia canadensis)–another popular plant.
+4.Wild Columbine (Aquilegia canadensis): Another popular plant.
 Try to get the straight native one with the red flowers; many places sell different cultivars.
 Hummingbirds use these plants.
 This plant can grow in part and fun sun too.

-9.Calico Aster (Symphyotrichum lateriflorum)—lovely tiny little white flowers which attract many pollinators in the fall.
+9.Calico Aster (Symphyotrichum lateriflorum): Lovely tiny little white flowers which attract many pollinators in the fall.
 There are so many asters that grow in the shade; many of which will probably volunteer themselves–some of the more common are Drummond’s Aster, Frost Aster, and Hairy Aster.
 Short’s Aster is a longer-blooming aster with showy blue flowers.
 Pollinators adore these flowers in the fall, and the Pearl Crescent caterpillar eats the leaves of the plant (not enough to do any damage they are tiny!).

 10. Bottlebrush Grass (Elymus hystrix): This grass gets its name from its interesting seed heads in the fall.
 Gets about 3′ tall but can be taller.